KennyLoRI/pubMedNLP/DOCUMENTATION.md

 The keyword 'context' are the provided texts of the retrieved document for the vector search and the keyword 'question' is the user query.

+TODO: Explain Evaluation of question types with and without ensemble retriever and retriever evaluation

 ### Results

 #### End-to-End Validation Results